stackbit-projects/koazy-homes-b8d2f/content/pages/index.md

     background_image: images/hero-background.png
     background_image_opacity: 65
     content: >
-      # A Smart Home is a Smart Life
+      # Smart Home Solutions for a Smart Life

       Don't forget to add your Snipcart API key to the site's configuration to